wp-plugins/peters-login-redirect/readme.txt

 == Changelog ==

 = 2.1.0 =
 * 2011-06-06: Added hooks to facilitate adding your own extensions to the plugin.
-See "How to Extend" for documentation.
+See Other Notes / How to Extend for documentation.

 = 2.0.0 =
 * 2011-03-03: Added option to allow a redirect_to POST or GET variable to take precedence over this plugin's rules.